JoshDoody/joshdoody.github.io/_posts/2017-08-23-how-to-answer-job-interview-questions.md

 ## <a name="positioning-definition" class="below-nav">"What is positioning?"

+Your job interviews are a part of your negotiation.
+The better you perform, the better your offer will be *and* the better you'll be able make your case when you begin the formal salary negotiation.

+Every question you're asked is a chance to move them in this direction.
+Imagine you have a power meter that fills up a little more every time you give a great answer to an interview question.
+The more full that power meter is when they make you an offer, the better the offer will be.

+Once you get into your interviews your job is to change the company's thinking from "What's the minimum we can offer this candidate to get them into this role?" to "What's it going to take to convince this candidate to take this job?"

+See the difference?
+You want to shift their thinking from "What's the minimum salary we can offer?" to "What's it going to take?"

-Positioning is how you describe yourself as the hero this company needs, turning your skillset and experience into superpowers by matching them with the outcomes the business wants.
+**Positioning is how you describe yourself as the hero this company needs, turning your skillset and experience into superpowers by matching them with the outcomes the business wants.**

-Let's start with an example you may have experienced: Your sink is clogged and that's a big problem because you have friends coming over for dinner later on.
+Let's illustrate this with an example you may have experienced: Your sink is clogged and that's a big problem because you have friends coming over for dinner later on.

 You've tried all the normal tricks to get it unclogged, but it's *really* clogged and you can't seem to make any progress.
 It's time to call a plumber.